bochisbogdan/PandaScoreTest/README.md

 # PandaScoreTest

-To play with the console in docker you need to be with cmd on project directory run this for doker in cmd:
+To play with the console in docker \n you need to be with cmd on project directory run this for doker in cmd:
 # step 1